triadtitans/seminar_rigid_body_methods/integrator.md

 # The Integrator
 With Livens Principle and the Lagrangian at our disposal we are now ready to examine the integrator employed in our project.
-Trough variation of the livings principle we obtain equations as in [](#livensprinciple) which we discretize in time.
+Trough variation of the liven's principle we obtain equations as in [](#livensprinciple) which we discretize in time.
 This result in a nonlinear syststem of equations.

 We start again with the Livens principle which states that the variation of the action functional {eq}`livens` vanishes and take again the variation with respect to each variable.
 As shown in the chapter about the livens principle we get